neo-project/docs/docs/en-us/node/cli/config.md

     </tbody>
 </table>

-To install plugins, create a new Plugins folder (The first letter is capitalized) under the NEO-CLI root directory and copy the unzipped plugins into it.
+To install plugins, create a new Plugins folder (The first letter is capitalized) under the Neo-CLI root directory and copy the unzipped plugins into it.

 ![](../../assets/plugins.png)

 ### Downloading plugins using command

-For NEO-CLI 2.9.4 and later, it is easier to automatically install or uninstall the plugin using commands, for example:
+For Neo-CLI 2.9.4 and later, it is easier to automatically install or uninstall the plugin using commands, for example:

 ```
 install ImportBlocks
 uninstall ApplicationLogs
 ```

-After installation, restart NEO-CLI for the plugin to take effect.
+After installation, restart Neo-CLI for the plugin to take effect.

 ## Synchronizing blockchain data